-Cisco VIM upgrade from 4.2.x (x=0,1,2,3,4) to 4.4.0 may fail due to wrong runc version or will leave the pod with wrong runc version.
-We have resolved the issue CSCwd29686.

-DO NOT use the vim_upgrade_orchestrator.py from 4.4.0 cvim-registry.com.

-Contact Cisco for a version of 4.4.0 vim_upgrade_orchestrator.py that has the fix for CSCwd29686.

-Where the following sections refer to 4.4.0 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd29686.

-- 1. Contact Cisco for a version of 4.4.0 vim_upgrade_orchestrator.py that has the fix for CSCwd29686.
-Where the following sections refer to 4.4.0 vim_upgrade_orchestrator.py, instead use the version of the tool that has the fix for CSCwd29686. - 2.
+The following steps describe how to upgrade Cisco VIM 4.2.x (x = 0, 1, 2, 3 or 4) to Cisco VIM 4.4.2 in connected mode.

+- 1. Download the vim\upgrade\orchestrator.py script available in Cisco VIM 4.4.2 artifacts to the management node of the pod to be upgraded. - 2.
 Execute the upgrade from the /root/ directory:

-'''

-$ cd /root/

-chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 4.4.0 [-y] # -y if no interactive mode

-is required.

-start_image_tag value can be: 4.2.4

-'''

-- As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node.
-Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 3.
-After the upgrade, reboot the management node. - 4.
-Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish_upgrade_with_reboot option provided in vim_upgrade_o rchestrator.py:
+./vim mode is bot/ +x vim_upgrade_orchestrator.py upgrade_orchestrator.py -i connected -s start_image_tag -n 4.4.2 [-y] # -y if no interactive requiredimage_tag value can be: 4.2.x (x = 0, 1, 2, 3 or 4) As the upgrade takes more than 6 hours, execute the upgrade in an environment such as the management node KVM console, where a loss of network connectivity to the management node will not kill the shell where the upgrade orchestrator is running.
+Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade.
+During upgrade, do not run other Cisco VIM actions.
+Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node.
+In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. .
+Plan on VN grade, reboot the management node.
+F downtime to complete the upgrade on compute nodes with VNFs viafinish_upgrade_with_reboot option provided in vim_upgrade_or py.
+Take the same vim_upgrade_orchestrator.py command line as was used in Step 2, and appendfinish_upgrade_with_reboot a comma-separated list of compute nodes enclosed in quotation marks.
+For example: +x vim_upgrade_orchestrator.py upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.2finish_upgrade_with_reboot "compute-1, tes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.
+Ensure that Ceph is K state after each Hyper-converged or AIO node reboot.
+Do not reboot more than one controller at a time.
+No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful.

-'''

-$ cd /root/

-chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.0 --finish_upgrade_with_reboot <", separated

-compute nodes in quotes"> [-y] # -y if no interactive mode

-is required

-'''

-The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.
-Ensure that Ceph is HEALTH_OK state after each Hyper-converged or AIO node reboot.

-- Do not reboot more than one controller at a time. - No pod management operation is allowed ,until the reboot of all Cisco VIM nodes is successful. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
-For help and recovery, contact Cisco Support. - 5.
-Run cloud sanity to ensure the cloud is up and running.
+• In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support.

+5. Run cloud sanity to ensure the cloud is up and running.